 At first, we weren’t sold on working to pay off our loans right away.
 We really wanted to save for a house.
 In November 2012 we paid off a small $4,000 loan just for the heck of it, but kept saving what little we could for a house.

 Then in May 2013 I read Dave Ramsey’s Total Money Makeover and started considering his ideas.
 Once I crunched some numbers and realized how fast our loans are growing (and how enormous they would be if we put them on hold to save for a down payment first), I was convinced that paying off the loans first was what we should do.
-I know my husband wants a house even more than I do, but he also was willing to give his all to paying off debt first.
+I know my husband wanted a house even more than I do, but he was also willing to give his all to paying off debt first.

 By the end of August 2013, we had paid off around $32,500.
 We got a head start, thanks to the money we had squirreled away for a future down payment.
 When I started Six Figures Under, we still had $104,000 to go (plus the rapidly accruing 6.8% or 7.9% of interest).
 You can see the current loan balance in the sidebar.
+Update: Except the loan balance is now zero, which isn’t very interesting, so we took it off the sidebar.

 Thankfully we are both upbeat, positive, and enjoy a good challenge.
 We set a goal to pay off the loans by the end of 2016.
 This was a stretch goal because at the time, my husband was making $39 K, but we knew that with serious motivation and determination we could make it happen.